EFX Orientations of Multigraphs

-Next, suppose the two heavy edges are oriented rightward, that is, one toward $u_3$ and the other toward $u_4$.
-In this case, $u_2$ envies $u_3$ regardless of whether it receives all of the other edges incident to it.
-This is because $u_2$ is incident with exactly one heavy edge (oriented toward $u_3$) and $q$ light edges, as $u_2$ is not adjacent to any vertex in $G-H$.
-Since $u_2$ does not strongly envy $u_3$ and $u_3$ receives the heavy edge between $u_2$ and $u_3$, all of the light edges incident with $u_3$ must be oriented away from $u_3$.
-In particular, this causes $u_3$ to envy $u_4$.
-However, because $e'$ is oriented toward $u_4$, the vertex $u_3$ in fact strongly envies $u_4$, a contradiction.
+Suppose instead the two heavy edges are both directed in the same direction with respect to Figure~\ref{fig:subgadget}.
+Without loss of generality, assume they are both directed rightward.
+In this case, $v_2$ envies $v_3$ regardless of whether it receives the light edge between $v_2$ and $v_3$.
+This is because $v_2$ is incident to exactly one heavy edge (directed toward $v_3$) and two light edges, as $v_2$ is not adjacent to any vertex in $V(G) \setminus V(H)$.
+Since $v_2$ does not strongly envy $v_3$ and $v_3$ receives the heavy edge between $v_2$ and $v_3$, all of the light edges incident to $v_3$ are directed away from $v_3$, causing $v_3$ to envy $v_4$.
+However, because $e'$ is directed toward $v_4$, the vertex $v_3$ strongly envies $v_4$, a contradiction.

-Next, suppose the two heavy edges are oriented leftward, that is, one toward $u_2$ and the other toward $u_3$.
-A similar argument as above can again be made.
-Regardless of whether $u_4$ receives the light edge between $u_3$ and $u_4$, the vertex $u_4$ is envious of $u_3$ because $\alpha > q\beta \geq 2\beta$.
-However, because $u_4$ does not strongly envy $u_3$, it must be the case that all light edges incident with $u_3$ are oriented away from $u_3$.
-In particular, $u_3$ strongly envies $u_2$, a contradiction.

-Finally, suppose both heavy edges are oriented toward $u_3$.
-In this case, we again have a contradiction because $u_2$ strongly envies $u_3$. \end{proof}
+Otherwise, both heavy edges are directed toward $v_3$, and we have a contradiction because $v_2$ strongly envies $v_3$. \end{proof}